YuxinLin000/RE2L_Dataset/README.md

 Download: <a href="https://entuedu-my.sharepoint.com/:f:/g/personal/liny0090_e_ntu_edu_sg/EgJt0AXkbe5AvbGIWuFTYsIBcoaXmgFAID4JQS594LkDjQ?e=alQmAl">OneDrive Link</a>
 ## Dataset description
-To fully benchmark outdoor Low-Light Image Enhancement (LLIE), a large-scale and real-world low-light dataset with naturally changed illumination environment is needed.
-In this work, we propose a novel REal-world 2-dimentional Low-light dataset, dubbed RE2L, which is acquired not only based on manually adjusted exposure level (i.e., the exposure dimension in RE2L), but also collecting images at different times of a day to capture the natural light change (i.e., timing dimension) where complex outdoor lighting conditions are well-captured.
+In this work, we propose a novel REal-world 2-dimentional Low-light (RE2L) dataset with naturally changed illumination environment.
+It is acquired not only based on manually adjusted exposure level (i.e., the exposure dimension in RE2L), but also collecting images at different times of a day to capture the natural light change (i.e., timing dimension) where complex outdoor lighting conditions are well-captured.

 As RE2L provides more comprehensive information of illumination variations, models targeting outdoor LLIE will be better guided in training towards state-of-the-art results.

+The download link above contains both the original dataset (RE2L) and the paired version (RE2L-P, natural light vs -0.95 exposure).

 ## Visualization
 The figure below demonstrates examples of some selected pairs from RE2L-P. Upper row: normal images; bottom row: low-light images (5% of normal exposure time).